 Browse your saved items

 Find the perfect gift from our carefully curated selection of top beauty favorites

 Sorry, you must log in to save an item.

 It’s time to get crafty!
-Hit up your art supplies for a small piece (about an inch long) of adhesive or washi tape.
+Hit up your art supplies collection for a small piece (about an inch long) of adhesive or washi tape.
 If your tape feels extremely sticky, press it against your hand a few times to keep it from tugging at the delicate skin surrounding your eyes.
-When you’re ready, take the tape and place it starting at the outer corner of your eye, going upwards towards the end of your brow.
+When you’re ready, take the tape and place it starting at the outer corner of your eye, going upward towards the end of your brow.
 The tape works as a makeshift guide or stencil for your eyeliner—just create your wing with it in place, then pull away to reveal a super-straight line.

 Editor’s note: Besides using tape, another trick to master winged eyeliner is using a winged eyeliner stencil.
 If you’re struggling to get your wings perfectly symmetrical, you may want to reach for the L'Oréal Paris Infallible Flash Cat Eye Waterproof Brush Tip Liquid Eyeliner, which comes with an easy-to-use stencil that allows you to create perfectly precise (and smudge-free) wings.
 For a full run-down on how to use it, head over to our article on How to Perfect Your Cat Eye With a Stencil.

 Once you’ve managed the hard part—creating two wings that match—you’ll need to finish lining and connect your flicks.
 Don’t go directly to drawing on a thick line.
 Instead, start small.
 Even if that’s the look you’re ultimately going for, ease into it.
 Paint a thin line along your lashes and gradually add on until you reach your desired effect.
 Your line should be thinner towards the inner corner of your eye and become bolder where it meets your wing.